Selected Pack Size:10

 The exact cause of migraines is unknown, but a family history of migraines increases the likelihood of experiencing them.
 The migraine triggers include hormonal changes, sleep changes, stress, and tiredness, skipping meals, excessive caffeine consumption, and not getting enough exercise.

 No, Sunapro Tablet is not intended to treat throat infections.
 It is specifically used to treat headaches associated with migraines.
-If you have throat infections, it is best to consult the doctor for appropriate treatment.
+If you have throat infections, it is best to consult a doctor for appropriate treatment.

 Sunapro Tablet should be taken as soon as you experience the onset of a migraine.
 It is most effective when taken early in the course of a migraine attack.
 Always follow the doctor's instructions regarding the timing and dosage.